thinkb4/a-walk-in-react/day_03.md

 As general guide you don't need Effect:

 - When you want to **transform data for rendering**.
 You can do so at the top level of your component and the code will re-run whenever the props or state changes.
 - When you need to handle user events. by the time the Effect runs, you will no longer know what event the user triggered.
-User events should be handeled by the corresponding event handelers.
+User events should be handled by the corresponding event handlers.

 ### The useEffect Cleanup function

 ---

-When using Effect it's important to _clean up_ (or undo) after the consecuences of the side effects our hook causes, preventing unwanted behaviour and optimizing our application's prefomance.
+When using Effect it's important to _clean up_ (or undo) after the consequences of the side effects our hook causes, preventing unwanted behavior and optimizing our application's performance.

 In order to do so, your _Effect_ function can return a function that will clean up any effects caused by the hook running.
-React will then call your cleanup function each time before the Effect runs again, and one final time when the component gets removed, cleanning up effects from the previous render before running the effects again.
+React will then call your cleanup function each time before the Effect runs again, and one final time when the component gets removed, cleaning up effects from the previous render before running the effects again.

 **Example:**